 Once you have created the addresses, your address list should look similar to the image to the right.

-Having created the example addresses go to Groups and click on Create New to add the relevant address groups (that is, TS-SetupAllow and TS-SetupBlock)
+Having created the example addresses click on the dropdown next to Create New and select Groups to add the relevant address groups (that is, TS-SetupAllow and TS-SetupBlock)

 Once you have created the groups your group list should look (partially) like this:

 Then go to Policies and add the relevant policies.
 As noted above you will need two policies on the WAN (external) interfaces that allow and block traffic FROM addresses in the ThreatSTOP allow and block lists respectively, and two on each of the internal/DMZ interfaces that allow and block traffic TO addresses in the ThreatSTOP allow and block lists.
 On interfaces where you have NAT configured remember to enable NAT on the allow policy.
 Once created your policy list should contain entries similar to: